 Galleria degli Uffizi

-Until a few years ago, you could take couple portraits on Ponte Vecchio with just a few tourists around.
+Until a few years ago, you could take engagement portraits on Ponte Vecchio with just a few tourists around.
 Lately, it’s impossible.
 I recommend going to one of the two nearby bridges.
 On both Ponte Santa Trinita and Ponte alle Grazie you can shoot impressive portraits of the couple with Ponte Vecchio in the background.
 The most beautiful lighting is at sunrise and sunset.

 Il Giardino delle Rose

 The Rose Garden is also very popular.
-It’s located at the bottom of Piazzale Michelangelo.
+It’s located at the bottom of the Piazzale Michelangelo.
 You can access it through a stunning wisteria tunnel.
 Here you can spend some time relaxing on the lawn overlooking Florence.
 Among flower beds, ancient walls and breathtaking sceneries, you’ll find tons of good places for photography in Florence.
 The best time is sunset, but pay attention to the closing time here.

-The Boboli Gardens is the best-known park in Florence.
-It is a vast garden that might be visited in no less than an hour.
+The Boboli Gardens is the best-known garden in Florence.
+It is a vast park that might be visited in no less than an hour.
 There are so many spots for beautiful pictures!
 If you walk to the top, you will find there a fabulous villa with a view, where you can snap fantastic photos.
 There are also unbelievable tunnels along the main roads and large fountains.
 Even if it seems weird, you cannot create professional photo shoots in there.
 Therefore, if you look “like a pro“, or taking portraits for money, you will be forced to quit.

 And you?
 What is your favourite place for photographs in Florence?
 Please, let me know so that I will add it to this list!